AntkiewiczGrzegorz1997/Detection_of_Suicide_Ideations/README.md

 4. With the help of Preprocess_Dataset_Right.ipynb preprocess .txt files into their final correct format that can be later used for pre-training BERT

 5. Run BERT_Pre-Training.ipynb twice: for PsychBERT1 and PsychBERT2 - in the code choose the right datasets for it
-6. For BERT, PsychBERT1 and PsychBERT2 extract embeddings with
+6. For SMHD and RSDD datasets there is an addictional script to extract csv the data from a specific format: SMHD_preprocess.py
-7. FirstClassification.ipynb
+7. For BERT, PsychBERT1 and PsychBERT2 extract embeddings with Embeddings.ipynb ana save them in the repository.
+The Embeddings.ipynb as well preprocesses a bit all of the datasets

-8.
+8. Run FirstClassification.ipynb to run test a performance each of the classification model on the top of each embedding.

 9.
 10

 ## Requirements